t73liu/poe-arbitrage/README.md

   final transactions.
   - Decreases potential transaction costs and opportunity costs of holding non-liquid items.
-  - Optional AFK filter
+  - Exclude AFK users by default
 - Detect opportunities with a minimum of `N` profit (dependent on trading pair)
-- Set initial capital via JSON/CLI
-- Limit trade pairs via JSON/CLI
-- Limit per trade volume via JSON/CLI
-- Blacklist users
+- Ignore/favorite users
-- Print out whispers for valid routes
+- Print whispers for profitable trades
-- Print out rate limits

 ## Usage